joshhornby/joshhornby.github.io/_posts/2025-12-03-working-with-pms.md

 ### Committing to dates without engineering input

 PM promises a deadline to stakeholders, then tells the team.
 Engineers feel set up to fail before they've written a line of code.
 The fix: bring engineering into estimation conversations before commitments are made.
 Even a rough "t-shirt size" check can prevent a lot of pain.
+I've written more about this in [Estimation Pragmatism](/estimation-pragmatism).

 ### Solution vs problem framing

 PM arrives with a fully-specced solution instead of a problem to solve.
 Engineers become ticket-takers rather than partners.
 Better PMs share the customer problem and constraints, then collaborate on the approach.
 The best solutions often come from engineers who understand the technical possibilities.
+This is what [Product Engineers](/product-engineers) do well.

 ### Technical work as a hard sell